QHose/qlik-cloud-jwt-lambda-example/README.md

-# Embed Qlik Sense Cloud sheet with anonymous/local user using JWT
+# Embed Qlik Cloud - Sense sheet using JWT

 This readme contains the explanation belonging to [this github project](https://github.com/QHose/qlik-cloud-localserver-jwt-IFrame)